Undergraduate, School of Continuing Studies - Adult Degree Programs

 Continuing Studies Change in Program

-Students moving from a continuing studies program to a traditional day program must complete the day program’s requirements for general education (including world languages) subject to the Core transfer-credit policy.
-Bachelor of liberal studies students who have completed 90 credits or more in the liberal studies program may not transfer to a traditional day-program major unless this transfer is approved by the School of Continuing Studies, the academic department and the department of academic affairs.
+Students moving from a continuing studies program to a traditional day program must complete the day program’s requirements for general education (including world languages) subject to the core transfer-credit policy.
+Continuing studies students who have completed 90 credits or more in their program may not transfer to a traditional day-program major unless this transfer is approved by the School of Continuing Studies, the academic department in which the major is housed, and the department of academic affairs.

 Students attending Whitworth as matriculated-day students who want to cease attending during the day, change their major and enroll in a continuing studies program must fulfill the following requirements: